rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 #### Explanatory variable #4: cycling infrastructure (general)

 Finally, the provision of cycle infrastructure or ‘agreeableness’ of possible routes between bikeshare stations may, to an extent, explain observed spatial cycle behaviours.
 Modelling for this infrastructure needs a little more thought than I have given it.
 Previously we extracted estimated routes for every cycled journey in the bikeshare dataset using the [cyclestreets](https://www.cyclestreets.net) algorithm.
 As well as extracting coordinates representing the routes, we stored meta-data describing the _nature_ of routes.
-As an initial attempt, we use [route quietness](https://www.cyclestreets.net/journey/help/howitworks/#quietness), a single score based on a subjective classification, as our measure of general cycle infrastructure<sup>*</sup>.
+As an initial attempt, we use [route quietness](https://www.cyclestreets.net/journey/help/howitworks/#quietness), a single score based on a subjective classification, as our measure of general cycle infrastructure.

-<p style=font-size:0.7em>*Unfortunately, <em>quietness</em> doesn't necessarily capture what we want -- shared use facilities, not always suitable for cycling, are rewarded with a very high quietness score -- and this is reflected in our analysis results.</p>

 #### Model specification (and redefined outcome)